penpot/penpot-docs/technical-guide/developer/frontend.md

 ;; => "1 project"
 ```

-## Tests ##
+## Tests

+### Unit tests

-Frontend tests have to be compiled first, and then run with node.
+Unit tests have to be compiled first, and then run with node.

 ```bash
 npx shadow-cljs compile tests && node target/tests.js